Before We Explode

 Before We Explode (Avant qu'on explose) is a Canadian sex comedy film, directed by Rémi St-Michel and released in 2019.
 The film stars Étienne Galloy as Pier-Luc, a teenager who fears that the diplomatic war of words between Donald Trump and Kim Jong-un is going to escalate into World War III, and embarks on a quest to lose his virginity before the world blows up.

 The film's cast also includes Amadou Madani Tall, William Monette, Julianne Côté, Monia Chokri, Brigitte Poupart, Antoine Olivier Pilon, Laurie Babin and Rose-Marie Perreault.

 The film premiered in February 2019 at the Rendez-vous Québec Cinéma.
-It received two Prix Iris nominations at the 21st Quebec Cinema Awards, for Best Screenplay (Éric K. Boulianne) and Best Original Music (Peter Venne).
+It received two Prix Iris nominations at the 21st Quebec Cinema Awards, for Best Screenplay (Eric K. Boulianne) and Best Original Music (Peter Venne).